dtt101/superhero/README.md

 ## TODO

- * Show loader on API calls
+ * Add fancy animation style with colours to loader
+ * Redo layout and colours
  * Show cards on search results - click card to link to detail
  * Build bigger detail page and API call for character info